ashwiniaphale/static/README.md

 ## Layout of Project

-The contents of this web application include "static" and "templates" directory.
+The contents of this web application include "static" and "templates" directories.
 The CSS components (style.css and external images) are found within the static directory.
 The HTML page (index.html) is found within the templates directory.
 In addition, the project directory includes app.py, tmdb.py, a Procfile, requirements.txt, a .env file, and a .gitignore file.
 The flask framework is running in app.py, whereas the API fetching is done in my tmdb.py file.

 ### Using Flask